56 results found

 Barnett JH, Robbins TW, Leeson VC, et al., 2010, Assessing cognitive function in clinical trials of schizophrenia, NEUROSCIENCE AND BIOBEHAVIORAL REVIEWS, Vol: 34, Pages: 1161-1177, ISSN: 0149-7634

-Joyce EM, Leeson VC, Sharma P, et al., 2010, WORKING MEMORY NOT PROCESSING SPEED IS THE BASIS OF HIGHER-ORDER PLANNING DEFICITS IN FIRST EPISODE SCHIZOPHRENIA, 2nd Conference of the Schizophrenia-International-Research-Society (SIRS), Publisher: ELSEVIER SCIENCE BV, Pages: 175-175, ISSN: 0920-9964
+Joyce EM, Leeson VC, Sharma P, et al., 2010, WORKING MEMORY NOT PROCESSING SPEED IS THE BASIS OF HIGHER-ORDER PLANNING DEFICITS IN FIRST EPISODE SCHIZOPHRENIA, 2nd Conference of the Schizophrenia-International-Research-Society (SIRS), Publisher: ELSEVIER, Pages: 175-175, ISSN: 0920-9964

-Leeson V, Joyce EM, Harrison I, et al., 2010, DOES THE EARLY COURSE OF COGNITIVE FUNCTION IN FIRST-EPISODE SCHIZOPHRENIA PREDICT FUNCTIONAL OUTCOME?, 2nd Conference of the Schizophrenia-International-Research-Society (SIRS), Publisher: ELSEVIER SCIENCE BV, Pages: 280-280, ISSN: 0920-9964
+Leeson V, Joyce EM, Harrison I, et al., 2010, DOES THE EARLY COURSE OF COGNITIVE FUNCTION IN FIRST-EPISODE SCHIZOPHRENIA PREDICT FUNCTIONAL OUTCOME?, 2nd Conference of the Schizophrenia-International-Research-Society (SIRS), Publisher: ELSEVIER, Pages: 280-280, ISSN: 0920-9964

 Leeson VC, Barnes TR, Harrison M, et al., 2010, The relationship between IQ, memory, executive function, and processing speed in recent-onset psychosis: 1-year stability and clinical outcome., Schizophr Bull, Vol: 36, Pages: 400-409, ISSN: 1745-1701